 There was one piece of advice he added at the end that has stuck with me forever.
 “Read at least ONE education book per year during the long school holiday, that has new ideas.
 Don’t stop learning.”

 I know whole school professional development (PD) can be tedious when it is not a topic you’re interested in.
 They often involve a team building task (which we can resent, as we would much rather be planning, grading or doing anything else to reduce our teacher workload) or being introduced to the latest fad in education.

 PD days can be beneficial but you can’t leave it there.
-We must be proactive and take responsibility for our own development.
+Being a professional teacher means we must be proactive and take responsibility for our own development.
 Don’t just sit there and complain.

 I am a powerful advocate for teachers taking ownership of their own PD.
 Taking responsibility for my own development enhances and transforms my teaching practice and many aspects of my personal life.

 When a professional teacher is on the case, everyone relaxes because they know the job will be done right.
-That is the level we all want to reach in the field of teaching if that is our calling.
+That is the level we all want to attain in the field of teaching if that is our calling.